Feasible Dose-Response Curves for Continuous Treatments Under Positivity Violations: Estimands to Address Positivity Violations

 Violations of the positivity assumption are not merely theoretical concerns but also reflect real-world scenarios where certain interventions are impractical or unrealistic for specific subpopulations.
 For example, consider drug concentration levels across patients, as discussed in Section \ref{sec:analysis}.
 Patients with a fast metabolism, who metabolize drugs rapidly, naturally exhibit low drug concentrations even when administered standard doses.
 For these patients, a high drug concentration target would be unrealistic because it would require doses far beyond what is commonly observed or safely prescribed.
 While theoretically possible, achieving such concentrations would involve dosing regimens that are rarely practiced due to clinical and practical concerns.
 This leads to a situation where data corresponding to such high concentrations is either extremely sparse or non-existent, resulting in biased causal inferences and making conclusions drawn from such targets unreliable.

+In this setting, the feasible dose--response curve (FDRC) answers a simple, real-world question: for each concentration level we \emph{aim for}, what outcome would we expect on average if children who can realistically reach that level are set to it, while children for whom that level is not realistically attainable are instead moved to the closest concentration they can realistically attain?
+In other words, the FDRC describes what would happen if we target a given concentration but allow individual “fallback” adjustments when the target is out of reach.
+It therefore matches the usual dose--response curve where targets are broadly attainable, and it differs mainly at extreme targets that are unrealistic for some children.

-The proposed CDRC with the \textbf{most feasible intervention} addresses these issues by adapting the intervention target to stay within regions where data are sufficiently abundant and well-supported.
-Instead of forcing an unrealistic target that fails to align with real-world conditions, this approach adjusts the intervention based on what is practically achievable and observable within the data.
-This has two key benefits: first, it reduces bias caused by data sparsity and positivity violations, and second, it ensures that the causal effects being estimated are relevant and actionable in practice.
+The proposed feasible dose--response curve addresses these issues by adapting the intervention target to remain within regions with adequate empirical support.
+Instead of imposing a target that is weakly supported by the observed data, this approach modifies the intervention according to what is practically achievable and observable in the data.
+This has two key benefits: first, it can improve robustness and stability of estimation in the presence of sparsity and practical positivity violations (relative to unsupported targets), and second, it ensures that the causal effects being estimated are relevant and actionable in practice.

-Unlike fixed interventions, which risk oversimplifying causal relationships by imposing uniform targets, the most feasible intervention approach offers a more nuanced and reasonable strategy.
+Unlike static interventions, which risk oversimplifying causal relationships by imposing uniform targets, the most feasible intervention approach offers a more nuanced and reasonable strategy.
 It acknowledges the inherent variability in real-world data and adapts the intervention accordingly, leading to more robust, reliable, and meaningful causal inferences that better reflect both the data and the practical realities of clinical and observational settings.